brunoirala00/Project-Hour/readme.md

 # Project-Hour

-- This project is an example for studies.
+- This is a study project, which aims to change the site's color and photo according to the current time.